Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids daily.

 4. It boosts skin health and beauty

-With dehydration, the skin can become more vulnerable to skin disorders and premature wrinkling.
+The skin can become more vulnerable to skin disorders and premature wrinkling with dehydration.

 5. It cushions the brain, spinal cord, and other sensitive tissues